HyperEvent: A Strong Baseline for Dynamic Link Prediction via Relative Structural Encoding: Method

-\textbf{Efficient Implementation}.
-HyperEvent achieves exceptional computational efficiency, which ensures scalability and real-time applicability in large-scale temporal graphs.
-The exhaustive complexity analyses are elaborated in the supplementary material.
-Furthermore, the parallel training paradigm fundamentally leverages tensorization rather than conventional multi-threading implementation.
-Crucially, all computations within the framework operate directly on tensors, inherently enabling batched parallel execution on GPUs.
-Specifically, the original event stream tensor, shaped as ($|\mathcal{E}|$, 2), is partitioned into segments, transforming it into a ($n_{\text{segment}}$, $\lceil|\mathcal{E}|/n_{\text{segment}}\rceil$, 2) tensor, where padding with a designated value (-1) is applied to handle event counts not perfectly divisible by the segment count.
-Computational operations defined for HyperEvent naturally extend by introducing an additional segment dimension.
+\textbf{Tensorized Implementation}.
+The parallel training paradigm fundamentally leverages tensorization rather than conventional multi-threading implementation.
+Crucially, all core computations within the framework operate directly on tensors, inherently enabling batched parallel execution on hardware accelerators like GPUs.
+Specifically, the original event stream tensor, shaped as ($|\mathcal{E}|$, 2), is partitioned into contiguous segments, transforming it into a ($n_{\text{segment}}$, $\lceil|\mathcal{E}|/n_{\text{segment}}\rceil$, 2) tensor, where padding with a designated value (-1) is applied to handle event counts not perfectly divisible by the segment count.
+Computational operations defined for our method naturally extend by introducing an additional segment dimension; no algorithmic redesign is required.
 This tensor-centric parallelism bypasses the computational overhead intrinsic to CPU multi-threading and eliminates constraints imposed by finite CPU core counts.